jtanx/fontforge/doc/sphinx/techref/gposgsub.rst

       (nor does anyone)

 FontForge also has built into it knowledge on how to provide default values for some features that use these tables.
-See :ref:`Element->Typo.
-Features->Default ATT <elementmenu.DefaultATT>` command for that.

 FontForge will retain the order of features in the GPOS table and when a font is generated the order should be the same as it was before.